Women's Amateur Snooker Championship

-The Women's Amateur Snooker Championship was a tournament held annually in the United Kingdom most years from 1932 to 1985.

 Maureen Baynton (pictured in 1953) won eight titles between 1954 and 1968.

+The Women's Amateur Snooker Championship was a tournament held annually in the United Kingdom most years from 1932 to 1985 by the Women's Billiards Association (WBA), which was later renamed as the Women's Billiards and Snooker Association (WBSA).

-In 1932 an open snooker tournament (that is, open to both professional and amateur players) was organised by the Women's Billiards Association (WBA), which had been established in 1931.
+In 1932 a snooker tournament for amateur women players was organised by the WBA, which had been established in 1931.
 Six players participated in the main tournament at Burroughes Hall, London.
 Margaret Quinn was the youngest, aged 13 and 11 months, and won the title.
 Following this, the 1932 Annual General Meeting of the WBA resolved "That girls under 16 are only eligible for such WBA events as are run specially for young people."
 It was further resolved, however, that Quinn would be allowed to enter to defend her title for as long as she held it.
-Quinn retained the title in 1933 but lost it in 1934 when due to confusion about the date of her first match, she did not attend.
+Quinn retained the title in 1933 but lost it in 1934 when, due to confusion about the date of her first match, she did not attend.
 As of 1947, the annual winner held the Burwat Trophy, the runner-up held the A.D.C.
-Cup, and the player who compiled maker of the highest break held the Grace Wise-Parker Bowl.
+Cup, and the player who compiled the highest break held the Grace Wise-Parker Bowl.

+The WBA was in decline in the late 1960s and early 1970s, but was revived under the leadership of Wally West, who was appointed as secretary in 1978 and obtained sponsorship for tournaments including the 1980 and 1981 Women's World Open championships.
+The Association was renamed as the Women's Billiards and Snooker Association (WBSA).
+After the 1981 Women's World Open, a number of players became dissatisfied with West's management of the WBSA and the World Ladies Billiards and Snooker Association (WLBSA) was founded as a rival on 31 July 1981.